 If you are at risk of miscarriage or have had a miscarriage, you (and your partner) should have the time and space to process your emotions in the way that's right for you.
 The last thing you should have to deal with is an employer who is misinformed, indifferent, or unsympathetic.

-Can I Take Time Off Work After a Miscarriage?
+Can I Take Time Off Work to Recover After a Miscarriage?

 Under the FMLA (the federal family leave law) and CFRA (California's family leave law), covered workers can take time off for their own serious health condition, which includes a miscarriage.
 Because these laws provide medical leave--rather than general bereavement leave--you will be entitled to the most time off if your doctor writes a note indicating that you are suffering from a pregnancy-related medical condition.
 Mental health issues that may follow miscarriage--depression, anxiety, etc.--can also qualify as health conditions protected under the FMLA and CFRA.